 Acid sensing

 In humans, lemon juice and vinegar both cause a stinging sensation when splashed over a cut in the skin, which is due to their acidic nature.
 Acid is sensed by a variety of different sensory neuron receptors and the ability of acid to activate sensory neurons and evoke nocifensive behaviour is common to many species of the animal kingdom, as we have recently reviewed.
 Tissue acidosis occurs in a variety of different pathological conditions, including some inflammatory states and certain cancers.
-The Smith Lab has a long-standing interest in how the acid-sensing ion channel (ASIC) family of ion channels function and their contribution towards pain.
+The Lab a long-standing interest in how the acid-sensing ion channel (ASIC) family function and their contribution towards pain.
 Work from our lab has identified critical domains involved in ASIC activation by acid and investigated species differences in ASIC function.
-Future research is focused on understanding more about how these ion channels are activated and modulated during inflammatory acidosis and how inflammation itself changes the properties of sensory neurons – why does inflammation cause increased pain sensitivity?
+We have also recently developed an interest in the function of proton-sensing G protein-coupled receptors (PS-GPCRs), one of which, GPR65 plays a key role in inflammatory pain, through its activation on fibroblast-like synoviocytes (FLS, a key cell in the knee joint infrastructure that secretes substances into the synovial fluid), which induces pro-inflammatory mediator release and neuronal sensitisation.

 Neuronal excitability